Prepare: One-Week Out

 Eugene Airport

 The Eugene airport is located 20 minutes from the Eugene campus.
-To reach your destination, refer to this list of taxi, hotel shuttles and ridesharing companies available to you at eugene-or.gov/1075/Ground-Transportation.
+To reach your destination, refer to the list of ground transportation options including taxi, hotel shuttles and ridesharing companies.
 Some hotels also provide free shuttle service from the airport.
 Please ask the hotel before you arrive to arrange transportation.

 Portland Airport